 While our service provider continues to evaluate and implement the latest improvements in Internet security technology, users of the online banking system also have responsibility for the security of their information and should always follow the recommendations listed below:

-- Utilize the latest 128-bit encryption version of either Netscape Navigator or Microsoft Internet Explorer.
-The online banking system is best viewed and is most secure when you use one of these two browsers, as they are both certified for use at our site.
+- Utilize the latest 128-bit encryption version of your preferred browser such as Microsoft Internet Explorer.
+The online banking system is best viewed and is most secure when you use Microsoft Internet Explorer browser, as it certified for use at our site.

 - Your Security Code must be kept confidential.
 You must follow our specific parameters for a Security Code and change it frequently to ensure that the information cannot be guessed or used by others.